I have long been wondering.

-The software makes you choose between Jpeg and Tiff files, in Jpeg mode you have a few choices on the quality of the image, in Tiff mode there are non.
+The software makes you choose between JPEG and Tiff files, in JPEG mode, you have a few choices on the quality of the image, in Tiff mode there is non.
 Why is that?

 We are in the cheaper kind of plastic area.
-The front lights up blue when the power is on, wow! other then that, there isn’t much to say.
+The front lights up blue when the power is on, wow!
+Other than that, there isn’t much to say.

 There is absolutely nothing awesome about this piece of junk.
 I knew it wouldn’t be the best scanner in the world – I don’t even think it scans anything, it just takes a picture with a very crappy digital camera – but I was still a little surprised that it would suck this much.

-When you look at the specks, then it all looks pretty good, except for the 96dpi, I’m no expert but it seams to me like it’s the 96dpi that ruins it all.
+When you look at the specs, then it all looks pretty good, except for the 96dpi, I’m no expert, but it seems to me like it’s the 96dpi that ruins it all.
 But it might also be a lot of other stuff that I don’t know about, like a cheap ass camera.

 Take a look at the “scanned” photo’s below, and judge for yourself.

-- Output file is way to bad and big
+- Output file is way too bad and big.